NEWS

 Subsequently demolished and replaced with domestic dwellings.
 (Pic.Mrs.Malt).

 The school as it stands in 2012.
-Previously used as a Photographic Lab. and then a Printing works it is now used as a Conference and Celebration Centre,
+Previously used as a Photographic Lab. and then a Printing works, see above.

 (Pic's Richard Gooderham).

 Separate entrances for the girls and boys.
-The writing on the wall.